Clay-spec/PrecisionNet/README.md

 # **Precision Net**

-**Precision Net** is a [Lua-based module developed primarily for use in Roblox basketball aimbot scripts.].
-This module is typically used in [enables precise goal detection and shot calculations by analyzing distances, arc ranges, and player positioning in real-time.], and it helps developers achieve [Goal Detection, Arc Calculation, RemoteEvent Interaction, and other Customiziable features].
+**Precision Net** is a **Lua-based module developed primarily for use in Roblox basketball aimbot scripts.** This module is typically used in **enables precise goal detection and shot calculations by analyzing distances, arc ranges, and player positioning in real-time.**, and it helps developers achieve **Goal Detection, Arc Calculation, RemoteEvent Interaction, and other Customiziable features**.

 ## Features
 - **Goal Detection**: Automatically finds and returns the nearest goal or target.